Electron EDM and LFV decays in the light of Muon $(g-2)_\mu$ with U(2) flavor symmetry: U(2) flavor model

 where $\delta_e$ and $\delta'_e$ are much smaller than $1$ to reproduce the charged lepton mass hierarchy.
 An expression for $y_{\mu}^2 y_{\tau}^2$ is given by the determinant of the 2-3 submatrix:

 Then, one gets

 which lead to

-These ratio indicates $\delta_\ell\gg \delta'_\ell$ to reproduce the Yukawa hierarchy of the charged leptons.
+These ratios indicate $ \delta_e\gg \delta'_e$ to reproduce the Yukawa hierarchy of the charged leptons.
 Especially, ${y_{e}^2}/{y_{\mu}^2}$ is independent of other coefficients of order one.
-The parameters $\epsilon_{\ell}$ and $s_e$ are not constrained by the charged lepton mass spectrum.

-The neutrino mass matrix was discussed in $U(2)$ and $U(3)$ flavor model \cite{Blankenburg:2012nx}.
-Indeed, the large lepton mixing angles come from the neutrino mass matrix.
-However, we do not address details of neutrino mass matrix because its contribution to our result is negligibly small due to small neutrino masses.
+While the magnitudes of $\delta_e$ and $ \delta'_e$ can be constrained by the charged lepton Yukawa couplings, $s_e$ and $\epsilon_\ell$ cannot be determined directly \footnote{These parameters of the $U(2)$ flavor model were discussed in the view of NP in the semileptonic $B$-physics anomalies \cite{Bordone:2017anc}. }.
+Since these parameters are the $U(2)$ breaking ones, the most natural choice is \cite{Blankenburg:2012nx,Faroughy:2020ina},

-We can presume the magnitudes of $s_e$ and $\epsilon_\ell$ from the CKM mixing angles of the quark sector.
-In our numerical analysis, we scan $s_e$ and $\epsilon_\ell$ as variant parameters without fixing in advance as:
+in the similar treatment of quark and lepton sectors, where $s_q$ and $\epsilon_q$ denote parameters of spurions of the quark sector.

-These ranges are set to be consistent with the viewpoint of quark sector in Refs.\cite{Blankenburg:2012nx,Faroughy:2020ina}.
+The neutrino mass matrix was given in $U(2)$ flavor model to reproduce observed large mixing angles of leptons in view of quark-lepton unification \cite{Carone:1997qg,Tanimoto:1997zw,Blazek:1999ue}.
+Also the large mixing angles have been discussed by introducing relevant spurions in $U(2)$ and $U(3)$ flavor model \cite{Blankenburg:2012nx}.
+However, we do not address details of neutrino mass matrix in this work because its contribution to our result is negligibly small due to small neutrino masses.